Particular/docs.particular.net/transports/sqs/performance-tuning.md

 Each parallel message retrieval requires one long polling connection.

+> [!NOTE]
-NOTE: Changing the maximum concurrency will influence the total number of operations against SQS and can result in higher costs.
+> Changing the maximum concurrency will influence the total number of operations against SQS and can result in higher costs.

 ## Number of connections